JMeerwald/ehri-de-test/content/about.en.md

 infrastructure securing Holocaust research, commemoration and education on a trans-national level.
 {{< /intro >}}

-### EHRI-DE is the National Node, representing Germany within the consortium of the European Holocaust Research Infrastructure and continuing its services and offerings on a national level.
+### EHRI-DE is the National Node, representing Germany within the consortium of the European Holocaust Research Infrastructure and continuing its services and activities on a national level.

 Given Germany's particular role as the main perpetrator state of the Holocaust and the responsibility this entails, EHRI-DE will pursue its mission to strengthen and support Holocaust research and education and to contribute to a solid basis for commemorating the victims of National Socialism in Germany and beyond.
 EHRI-DE pursues a number of key objectives: